ebuchman/blog/content/posts/ethical-investing.md

 and it seems no matter what, with multi-nationals, you're going to have to pick your poison.

+If you look at the [list of iShares ETFs][iShares ETFs] and sort by their ESG "Rating" or "Quality Score", you find ETFs specific to certain countries that aren't named as ESG ETFs per se, but that do have very high ESG scores, like the Netherlands, Australia, the UK, and Denmark.
+Apparently European financial institutions also score extremely well.
+Notably, the [UK ETF][iShares UK], which has one of the highest ESG scores of all the iShares ETFs, has two oil companies (BP, Royal Dutch Shell) and a tobacco company (British American Tobacco) in its top ten holdings.
+These ESG ratings really probably aren't all that useful.
+The [Netherlands ETF][iShares Netherlands] turns out to be >20% ASML, who we've already highlighted.
+I opted for the [Denmark ETF][iShares Denmark], but I don't think it's been performing too well.

 ## Asia and Africa

 Then there's the Asian ESG ETFs, like the [iShares emerging markets one][iShares Asia],